alexjmu/ReasonHack/README.md

-# ReasonHack
+# AltHack

-ReasonHack is a proof-of-concept minigame written in ReasonML and using ReasonReact.
+AltHack is a proof-of-concept minigame written in ReasonML and using ReasonReact.

 Go to `public/index.html` in your browser to start.
 Move around with the arrow